jralphur/instareddit/README.md

 Frontend: React + TypeScript + Tailwind

 Backend: Django + Djangorestframework for RESTful API + MariaDB for tables for users, accounts, friends, posts, forums. + Redis for chatlogs

+Websockets with SocketIO for livetime chat with other online users.